 How do you top the success of Goldfinger?
 Bond filmmakers sure did try their best with the followup, Thunderball.
 To this day, Thunderball remains the all-time highest grossing James Bond movie at the box-office…adjusted for inflation of course.

 The film has lost a bit of its luster over the past few decades, but there is definitely a lot of Bond bang for your buck.
 Sadly, this was also the start of many troubled Bond productions and Connery going from being in his prime to lazy efforts.

 Bond’s coolest moment?
 When he goes to the casino in the Bahamas.
-He does just enough trash talk to the villainous Largo, while still being smooth on the dance floor with Domino.
+He does just enough trash talking to the villainous Largo, while still being smooth on the dance floor with Domino.
 A close runner-up is this scene with Fiona.

 Bond’s most embarrassing moment?
-Being strapped to that machine at the health clinic, that is pulling him like he’s a piece of taffy.
+Being strapped to that machine at the health clinic that is pulling him like he’s a piece of taffy.
 Maybe that’s the moment Sean Connery knew he wanted out of this role ASAP!